 Staff and pupils treat each other with respect and understand how their actions affect others.
 They should feel able to openly discuss issues that could motivate child on child abuse.
-Our School has a zero-tolerance whole-setting approach i.e. harmful behaviours will not be passed off as 'banter', 'just growing up' etc. Issues that might later provoke conflict are addressed early.
+Our School has a zero-tolerance wholesetting approach i.e. harmful behaviours will not be passed off as 'banter', 'just growing up' etc. Issues that might later provoke conflict are addressed early.

-Staff should recognise that even if there are no reported cases of peer-onpeer abuse, such abuse may still be taking place and is simply not being reported
+Staff should recognise that even if there are no reported cases of child-onchild abuse, such abuse may still be taking place and is simply not being reported

-Ensure children/young people know the risks - talk about peer-on-peer abuse in an age-appropriate way.
+Ensure children/young people know the risks - talk about child-on-child abuse in an age-appropriate way.